James Bryce, 1st Viscount Bryce: Personal life

 Bryce married Elizabeth Marion, daughter of Thomas Ashton and sister of Thomas Ashton, 1st Baron Ashton of Hyde, in 1889.
 Lord and Lady Bryce had no children.

 Bryce died while on holiday on 22 January 1922, aged 83, of heart failure in his sleep at The Victoria Hotel, Sidmouth, Devon, on the last of his lifelong travels.
 The viscountcy died with him.
 He was cremated at Golders Green Crematorium, following which his ashes were buried near to his parents at Grange Cemetery, Edinburgh.

+Executors of his will included his brother-in-law, Charles Lupton.

 Lady Bryce is recalled in the memoirs of Captain Peter Middleton, grandfather of Catherine, Princess of Wales who wrote, "Nor will I forget my terror of Lady Bryce", who was the aunt of his mother's first cousins, sisters Elinor and Elizabeth Lupton.

 Lady Bryce died in 1939.
 Her papers are held at the Bodleian Library.

 Memorials

 There is a large monument to Viscount Bryce in the southwest section of the Grange Cemetery in Edinburgh, facing north at the west end of the central east–west avenue.
 His ashes are buried there.

 There is a bust of Viscount Bryce in Trinity Church on Broadway, near Wall Street in New York.
 A similar bust is in the U.S. Capitol Building and there is a commemorative Bryce Park in Washington DC.

 In 1965 the James Bryce Chair of Government was endowed at the University of Glasgow.
 "Government" was changed to "Politics" in 1970.

 In 2013 the Ulster History Circle unveiled a blue plaque dedicated to him, near his birthplace in Belfast.

 On the occasion of the 160th anniversary of Bryce's birth, a small street off of Baghramyan Avenue in Yerevan, Armenia was named "James Bryce Street" in 1998.